JWeis/nearme-documentation/_PlatformOS/getting-started/setting-up-site.md

 ### Step 2: Set a password for the Instance

-{% include alert/note.html content="In case of staging Instances, you first have to set the email you would like to receive the password reset link to.
-On the Dashboard, click on the name of the Instance, then click on `Configuration`.
-Add the email address as the test email like this: ` "test_email": "yourname@youraddress.com",`, and click on `Update config`. " %}

 In the email you received, click on the link of your newly created Instance.
 You see your Instance, click on the ```Log In``` button.

 To set your password for the Instance, click on the ```Reset your password``` link.
 Enter your email, and click on the ```Reset Password``` button.
 Follow the instructions we send you in email to set your password.